CIS 24053 INTRODUCTION TO INFORMATION SYSTEMS AND DIGITAL TECHNOLOGIES 3 Credit Hours

 CIS 44043 DATABASE DESIGN AND DATA GOVERNANCE 3 Credit Hours

 Databases provide the fundamental foundation for modern IT applications.
-Students will learn the basics of database design by working with relational SQL and NoSQL databases in a hands-on environment.
-Students will also learn to integrate data governance fundamentals into their database designs.
+Students learn the basics of database design by working with relational SQL and NoSQL databases in a hands-on environment.
+Students learn to integrate data governance fundamentals into their database designs.

 Schedule Type: Lecture